Final post-production direction

 needs to hold all the way to delivery.

-I step in at the final stage to carry retouch, color and finishing with clarity and control —
+I step in at the final stage of post-production —

 Less noise · More control · Cleaner delivery